esoadamo/thesis/chapters/06 Solutions.md

 A third unresolved issue is the smartphone endpoint protection, where, in addition to the already used-by-default Google Play Protect, the student may install additional applications, such as Microsoft Defender, if provided by the university.

+### Final recommendations

+Even though Microsoft and Google services can handle most of the problems and needs, they may not be the best solution overall.
+The main drawback is that it would require a complex cloud environment setup and may become costly, which could become a problem for a student with limited income.
+Instead, a solution consisting of more specialized services can be recommended, as these services have lower pricing for the solved needs.
+Bitwarden can be used for separate password management, BackBlaze can be utilized for double-redundant backup, and Cloudflare can create a VPN among friends and browse public networks more safely.
+A viable solution is to outsource server hosting to Synology, which can be connected in the same way as stated above.

 ## Small technology company start-up

 The specificity of the small-technology start-up profile is that when services are unavailable, it may lead to revenue loss.
 As the start-up has a higher budget than students and is staffed with IT professionals, it is possible to present more complex solutions that may take a significant amount of time to set up.